Tetra Tech, Inc. research snapshot

 Rating

-High-quality water, environmental, and infrastructure services compounder with government funding and execution exposure
+High-quality water, environmental, and infrastructure services compounder with improving fiscal 2026 execution, record cash flow, and rising backlog

 Trend status